JohnG79/RDB2XML/README.md

 - program connects to Oracle DBs
 - program loads XML/XSD (and can consequently be translated into RDF/OWL)
 - program connects to Apache TDB and "inserts" RDF

-Projected finish date: Jan 31 2015.
+- CODE will be merged from JohnG79/RDB2OWL repo.

+Projected finish date of complete prototype: Feb 29 2016.

-Development on hold for 1 week (until 17.12.2015) for OWL research purposes.
+Development has been on hold for 1 week for research purposes (OWL, DL, conversion from RDB to ontologies, ...).

+Keywords: OWL OWL2 Ontology Ontologies R2RML Mapping Map Relational Database Schema